joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ### Empirical Verification

-For sanity-checking, the following Python code agrees with the above results:
+The following Python code agrees with the above results:

 ```
 from random import random